The effect of corporate social responsibility on earnings management and tax avoidance in Chinese listed companies

 and tax avoidance in the Chinese context and sheds light on the importance of differentiating between the

-state-ownedand private enterprises when studyingthe corporate behaviors of Chinese rms.
+state-ownedand private enterprises when studyingthe corporate behaviors of Chinese firms.

 Keywords China, Corporate social responsibility, Earnings management, Tax avoidance,